Scaling Limit of a Stochastic Clustering Model on $\mathbb{R}$: Introduction

-Motivated by these applications, we propose and study a new class of averaging dynamics for spatial data clustering, which can be viewed in the same spirit as the Hegselmann-Krause opinion dynamics over infinitely many agents under a simplified neighborhood structure.
+Motivated by these applications, we propose and study a new class of averaging dynamics for spatial data clustering, which can be viewed in the same spirit as the Hegselmann-Krause opinion dynamics~\cite{hegselmann2002opinion}, but over infinitely many agents and under a simplified neighborhood structure.
 To our knowledge, no work in the data clustering literature directly considers an infinite data set.
 There are, however, some recent works in the probability literature that address problems similar to ours.
 Baccelli and Khaniha~\cite{khaniha2025hierarchical} consider an infinite-dimensional clustering model on $\dR^2$; however, they are unable to establish a scaling limit for their dynamics.
 Angel, Ray, and Spinka~\cite{angel2023tale} study a model on $\dR$ that behaves similarly to clustering, although it is not strictly a clustering model.
-They leave it as an open problem to determine whether a scaling limit exists for their dynamics.
+They leave the question of whether a scaling limit exists for their dynamics as an open problem.
 Even identifying the correct scaling is a challenging problem for either of these two papers.
+Further, identifying the scaling for Algorithm 2 is also a challenging problem; our results are facilitated by the straightforward scaling for Algorithm 1.